-Although thousands of bacterial genomes have now been sequenced and a variety of high-throughput "omic" technologies are revealing gene expression patterns and how the various gene products mediate metabolism, our comparative ignorance about the more physical and mechanical processes that occur in a bacterial life cycle is surprising.
+Although thousands of bacterial genomes have now been sequenced and a variety of high-throughput "omic" technologies are revealing gene expression patterns and how the various gene products mediate metabolism, our comparative ignorance about the physical and mechanical processes that occur in the course of the bacterial life cycle is surprising.
 We still do not know, for instance, how bacteria generate and maintain their characteristic shapes, establish polarity, organize their genomes, segregate their chromosomes, divide, and in some cases move.
 In some sense, the "omic" technologies are giving us lists of parts and reactions, but bacterial cells are not merely bags of enzymes—structural and mechanical details are also needed.

 Structural Biology of HIV